Wednesday, May 20 – Touring with A(l)titude

 Adding to the fun were a gay couple from Pennsylvania, an Air Force fighter pilot and a senior HR executive, on their delayed honeymoon.
 The four of us bonded over travel and booze.

-Sally makes a Pisco Sour, May 2026
+Sally makes a Pisco Sour (The Bassman contributed the face), May 2026

 Then the four of us were invited to make our own (traditional recipe) Pisco Sours.
 It’s not really a hard drink to make; just pour in the ingredients, shake, add the ice, shake, add the bitters, drink.
 But of course, Andre insisted that we do each step with flair.
 Careful attention must be paid to the initial shaking, which creates the foam that must float in a layer of about 1/8” at the top of the drink.
 The glass must be filled to the very brim.
 A design is made with the drops of bitters; all of us used more than two.